• Facebook

 If you’re training a senior pet (you can teach an old dog new tricks!) or a younger pet with joint issues, these Antioxidant Treats are the way to go.
 You can easily break them into four small pieces for training, (5 calories per piece) or feed them whole as a special snack after bath time.

-What makes these treats unique is not only do they contain insect protein and natural cChippin treats for dogs are the best dog training treatsarbohydrates like bananas and oats, but they also include natural, anti-inflammatory ingredients like rosemary extract and turmeric.
+What makes these treats unique is not only do they contain insect protein and natural carbohydrates like bananas and oats, but they also include natural, anti-inflammatory ingredients like rosemary extract and turmeric.
 They give your dog a low-calorie way to obtain nutrients that build healthy joints, reduce pain, and boost the immune system.

 If your dog has gut issues or if your dog is a picky eater, choose the Superfood treats.
 They’re packed with Omega-3s, contain tasty pumpkin, peanut butter, honey, cinnamon, and lean cricket protein.